relindus/Final-Assignment-Digital-Technologies/myWebsite.md

 <br>

 <p align="justify">
 The following task on the list was the API to integrate.
 First, the idea was for the website to use the “Get a Random Activity” API(Bored API Documentation, n.d.) but no matter how many times the code was changed, refreshed and recommitted, it did not appear on the website; that is why in the end the website uses the “Daily Advice” API(Advice Slip, n.d.).
-With the aforementioned API, every time someone visits the website, they can see an “Advice for the day”.
+With the aforementioned API, every time someone visits the website, they can see an advice for the day.
 </p>
 <br>